hindu-comm/weblogs/manasataramgini/2019/02/2019-02-15_mongolica-the-tangut-empire.md

 He who has livestock is not rich,
 He who has a \[good\] mind is rich.

-\-translated from the original Tangut by the famous Tangutologist Kychanov.
+-translated from the original Tangut by the famous Tangutologist Kychanov.

-In their own mysterious verse on their ancestry, they claim that their ruling Ngvemi clan stemmed from their ancestral mother ‘A-mbah (the etymology of this name is unknown to me but of interest\!):
+In their own mysterious verse on their ancestry, they claim that their ruling Ngvemi clan stemmed from their ancestral mother ‘A-mbah (the etymology of this name is unknown to me but of interest!):

 Our mother ‘A-mbah, source of families and clans,
 silver-wombed and golden breasted,
 the valiant tribe did not die out and
 carries the name of Ngvemi.

-\-translated by Kychanov
+-translated by Kychanov

 In this regard it is notable that the Mongol sources in China mention a Tangut ethnonym as Yü-mi, which is believed to be derived from the name